0day-bot/PSModuleTemplate/README.md

 # PSModuleTemplate
 Template for building and generating robust powershell modules.
+A powershell module generator for effiency and those new to writing PS modules to provide a jumping off point for all types of powershell use cases.

 ## Installation